Ikomia-hub/infer_mobile_segment_anything/README.md

 - **input_box** (list): A Nx4 array of given box prompts to the  model, in [XYXY] or [[XYXY], [XYXY]] format.
 - **draw_graphic_input** (Boolean): When set to True, it allows you to draw graphics (box or point) over the object you wish to segment.
-If set to False, SAM will automatically generate masks for the entire image.
+If set to False, MobileSAM will automatically generate masks for the entire image.
 - **points_per_side** (int or None, *optional*): The number of points to be sampled for mask generation when running automatic segmentation.
+- **mask_id** (int) - default '1': When [a single graphic point](https://github.com/Ikomia-hub/infer_mobile_segment_anything#a-single-point) is selected, MobileSAM with generate three outputs given a single point (3 best scores).
+You can select which mask to output using the mask_id parameters (1, 2 or 3).
 - **input_point** (list, *optional*): A Nx2 array of point prompts to the model.
 Each point is in [X,Y] in pixels.
 - **input_point_label** (list, *optional*): A length N array of labels for the point prompts.
 1 indicates a foreground point and 0 indicates a background point
 - **points_per_side** (int) - default '32' : (Automatic detection mode).
 The number of points to be sampled along one side of the image.
 The total number of points is points_per_side**2.